toladata/TolaActivity/test/js/README.md

-  the most is to **use either the _id_ or _name_ attribute on all UI elements which require, which _might_ require, or which you are even _thinking_ about requiring for user interaction.** These attributes make it easier to write tests quickly because thee have to be unique per-page, so tests can rely on being able to access the page elements they need.
+  the most is to **use either the _id_ or _name_ attribute on all UI elements which require, which _might_ require, or which you are even _thinking_ about requiring for user interaction.** These attributes make it easier to write tests quickly because they have to be unique per-page, so tests can rely on being able to access the page elements they need.
 They also make element queries fast, because such lookups are Selenium's happy path.